etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Udacity_Nanodegree/Navigation_Project/README.md

 Place the environment in the same folder where you put the notebooks and the python files and unzip (or decompress) it

+## Instructions

 Open a jupyter notebook:

     jupyter notebook

-Before running code in a notebook, change the kernel to match the navigation environment by using the drop-down Kernel menu on the top left.
+Before running code in the notebook, change the kernel to match the navigation environment by using the drop-down Kernel menu on the top left